TitoAgudelo/CashMachine/README.md

 # CashMachine
 Cash Machine simulation test

-his README outlines the details of collaborating on this Ember application.
+his README outlines the details of collaborating on this application.

 ## Prerequisites